AppsFlyer/engineering-org-resources/talk-abstracts.md

-## AppsFlyer Engineering has expertise on a diversity of topics, find the different abstracts below.
+## AppsFlyer Engineering has expertise in many areas from data engineering & science, a diversity of programming languages, platform and cloud operations as well as, culture & psych talks.
+You can find the different abstracts below.

 We are happy to be invited to speak in any forum - conference, meetup, community event - so be sure to reach out.
 Follow us on Twitter: [@appsflyerdev](https://www.twitter.com/appsflyerdev) and our [AppsFlyer Engineering meetup group](https://meetup.com/appsflyer).